 Let’s delve into the main benefit of paired sets: they simply save you a lot of time.
 Doing two or more exercises back to back cuts down the time needed for resting dramatically.
 If you normally rest two minutes between every set and you are doing two exercises for three sets each, pairing them up saves you six minutes every workout compared to straight sets.

 Most of us have at least six different exercises per day to perform on a given training day, so you can easily see how much time you could save by pairing them up.
 Often you can reduce workout time by half, which leaves you with more time to do other things like cooking up a nice, anabolic post workout meal!

 Increased Work Capacity

-Paired sets may even help you perform more volume load (load x reps) in a given workout, especially if antagonistic muscle groups are paired together.
+Paired sets may even help you perform more volume load (load times reps times sets) in a given workout, especially if antagonistic muscle groups are paired together.

 Antagonistic muscles are muscles that have the opposite function, like doing hamstring curls and leg extensions.
 One extends the knee and one flexes the knee.

-One limitation of pairing sets up, especially when you use big compound movements is that it is just pretty damn hard!
-The metabolic stress will build up, negating all the possible advantages by crippling you and your workout.
+One limitation of pairing sets up, especially when you use big compound movements, is that it is just pretty damn hard!
+Metabolic stress will build up, negating all the possible advantages by crippling you and your workout.
 So before you pair up all exercises in your training plan, think about it first.
 Can you recover from this?
-If you are still out of breath by your squats, your chin-up performance will be limited.
+If you are still out of breath from your squats, your chin-up performance will be limited.
 Be especially cautious with full body workouts, they can be brutal on their own, pairing too many exercises together could be devastating.

-If you liked this article, give me a like, share otherwise a shoutout, I am always happy to hear if somebody appreciates my work.
+If you liked this article, give me a like, share, or otherwise a shoutout.
+I am always happy to hear if somebody appreciates my work.
 Make sure to subscribe to the beary email list below to receive regular updates from the blog.
 Have a nice day and stay strong!